fcavarretta-ualr/morphgen-rates/README.md

 - **Sholl analysis data**: Mean and standard deviation of dendrite intersection counts across radial distance bins from the soma
 - **Bifurcation statistics (Optional)**: Summary statistics describing the number of branching points in the reconstructed dendritic tree

+In the latest version, the package has been expanded with a new function that estimates the probability distribution of the number of primary dendrites using the mean, standard deviation, minimum, and maximum of the experimental counts.

 ## 2. Installation